fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 `sensitive_features` to compute the maximum difference or ratio between subgroups of a sensitive variable.
 The predefined fairness metrics offered by Fairlearn are **demographic parity** ratio/difference and **equalized odds** ratio/difference.
-Either the ratio or difference can be calculated as the max, min or max-min between subgroups (:class:`MetricFrame` also has the capability to calculate these metrics).
+The ratio and difference can be calculated `between_groups` or `to_overall`, but `to_overall` results in more than 1 number being returned.
 Note that because these metrics are calculated using aggregations between groups, they are meant to be called directly, rather than used within the instantiation of a MetricFrame.